-There are several things that trucking companies are required to do that, when enforced, will prevent most truck accidents.
+There are a host of actions the government requires of trucking companies that, when complied with, will prevent many truck accidents.
 Additionally, there are protective measures the trucking company can take of their own free will to be even more effective in regard to ensuring the safety of the public.
-It is in the best interests of a trucking company to follow federal regulations to the letter; these regulations are in place to make the roads safer for everyone.
+It is in the best interests of a trucking company to follow federal regulations to the letter, as these regulations are in place to make the roads safer for everyone.

 Questions answered in this article: